gitkraken/gitlens-docs/gitlens/gitlens-organization.md

 ## Leave an Organization

-If you no longer need to be a part of an organization, you can leave it by navigating to the organization, selecting "Settings", and then `Leave Organization`.
-This option will only be available if you are not the owner of the organization or if are part of more than one organization.
+If you no longer need to be a part of an organization, you can leave an organization by navigating to Settings and then `Leave Organization`.
+If you leave an organization, only an admin can invite you back.
+You will lose access to collaboration with members of GitKraken and your GitKraken paid license.

+This option will only be available if you are part of another organization and you are not the owner of the organization.
+If you are the current owner, you can [transfer the ownership](/gitlens/gitlens-organization/#transfer-ownership) and then leave the organization after.

 <img src="/wp-content/uploads/gk-leave-organization.png" class="img-responsive center img-bordered">